Paramount Mwari: Financial issues and Business Rescue

 As of 28 February 2019, the AHRLAC program has been placed into business rescue with the Wonderboom factory being shut down and all 140 employees sent home.
 In August 2019, a business rescue plan was announced for AHRLAC, with Paramount taking full control of the Aerospace Development Corporation (ADC) and its subsidiaries, according to the proposition.
 In September 2020, ADC stated that production of the Ahrlac had restarted.

 Foreign Sales

-The company claims to have made multiple sales of 9 aircraft to two unnamed air forces.
+The company claims to have made multiple sales of nine aircraft to two unnamed air forces.
 The first example was delivered on 23 September to an unnamed air force.
-A total of 9 Mwari aircraft are on order.
+A total of nine Mwari aircraft are on order.
 Paramount Aerospace Industries claims that they can build three a year or five if demand requires more aircraft.

+In September 2023, the Democratic Republic of Congo ordered "several" aircraft.
+Mozambique already has some operational.